-We are authorized to issue up to 1,287,500 shares of our common stock under the Plan, following an increase in the number of shares of common stock authorized under the Plan by 500,000 from the prior authorization of 787,500 shares of common stock.
+We are authorized to issue up to 787,500 shares of our common stock under the Plan.
 The maximum amount of common stock that we may issue or sell, from time to time, under the Plan, is subject to a maximum limitation which limits the aggregate consideration that we receive for all securities sold pursuant to this offering, and for the sale of any other securities which we are required to integrate with this offering under the rules of the Securities and Exchange Commission, to no more than \$20 million annually.
-Under Regulation A of the Securities Act of 1933, as amended, two types of offerings are permitted: Tier 1, under which an issuer may offer and sell up to \$20 million of eligible securities annually; and Tier 2, under which an issuer may offer and sell up to \$75 million of eligible securities annually.
-The aggregate offering price for all securities sold under the Plan over the 12 month period prior to the date of this offering circular was \$1,069,778.
-In order to comply with the Tier 1 requirements and taking into account the number of shares that have been sold over the prior 12 month period under the Plan, the number of shares that we are authorized to issue under the Plan is currently 540,960 shares.
+Under Regulation A of the Securities Act of 1933, as amended, two types of offerings are permitted: Tier 1, under which an issuer may offer and sell up to \$20 million of eligible securities annually; and Tier 2, under which an issuer may offer and sell up to \$50 million of eligible securities annually.
+The aggregate offering price for all securities sold under the Plan over the 12 month period prior to the date of this offering circular was \$1,123,180.
+In order to comply with the Tier 1 requirements and taking into account the number of shares that have been sold over the prior 12 month period under the Plan, the number of shares that we are authorized to issue under the Plan is currently 93,848 shares.
 The Plan provides our stockholders with a convenient and economical way to purchase additional shares of our common stock by reinvesting the dividends paid on such shares.
 Stockholders may also make voluntary quarterly cash payments to purchase additional shares of common stock under the Plan.
 The Plan is intended to benefit long-term investors who wish to increase their investment in our common stock.

-The Delaware National Bank of Delhi, a wholly owned subsidiary of Delhi Bank Corp., and our transfer agent, will act as the Plan Administrator and purchase shares of our common stock directly from us at fair market value from our authorized but unissued shares and shares held in our treasury.
-Our common stock is quoted on the OTC Markets under the symbol "DWNX."
+The Delaware National Bank of Delhi, a wholly owned subsidiary of Delhi Bank Corp., and our transfer agent, will act as the Plan Administrator and purchase shares of our common stock directly from us at fair market value from our authorized but unissued shares and shares held in our treasury Our common stock is quoted on the OTC Markets under the symbol "DWNX."
+As of March 6, 2023, the market price per share of the common stock was \$20.25.